 BHS statistics confirm that there is a disparity in access and service delivery to the Latino/Hispanic community and to persons speaking the threshold language (Spanish).
-BHS' mental health services penetration rate (CY2021 3.75%) is lower than the state 4.55% and other medium counties rate average of 3.87% (CY2020 claims EQRO data).
-DMC-ODS penetration rate (1.29% from FY 20-21 claims EQRO data) is higher than the state average (1.03%) and the same as other medium counties avg rates (1.29%), but service utilization is low for the number of enrolled Latino/Hispanic beneficiaries in the MCP.
+The mental health services c for CY 2022, 3.43%-is lower than the state rate of 3.96% and other medium counties rate average of 3.49% (FY22-23 EQRO data).
+DMC-ODS penetration rate 1.99% (from FY 22-23 claims EQRO data) is higher than the state average (.95%) and higher than other medium counties avg rates (1.11%), but service utilization is low for the number of enrolled Latino/Hispanic beneficiaries in the MCP.
 Regardless to the state comparison data, we realize that these numbers are quite low for our mission and community needs.
 As such, increasing access to services for Latinos was established as an overall goal for the Mental Health Services Act and DMC-ODS.
 Our BHS QI work plan includes an increased focus on addressing disparities.